DO IT YOURSELF

 What is water kefir?

 One culture with many names.
-Tibicos, Japanese crystals or above water kefir.
-What is meant, however, is always a culture of translucent, crystal-like grains made from yeast and bacteria, which can very quickly and easily turn water and sugar into a tangy drink.
+Tibicos, Japanese crystals or water kefir.
+Waterkefir is a culture out of translucent, crystal-like grains made from yeast and bacteria, which can very quickly and easily turn water and sugar into a tangy drink.
 The process is very simple and actually only requires water, sugar and dried fruit.

 What is the difference between water kefir & milk kefir?

-The difference is basically in your eating habits.
+The difference is basically in the bacterias eating habits.
 While milk kefir thrives in lactose, water kefir multiplies rapidly when fed on fructose.
-Table sugar contains fructose and is therefore suitable.
-Water kefir also needs calcium and protein in the fermentation process.
+Caster sugar contains fructose and is therefore suitable.
+Water kefir also needs calcium and nitrogen in the fermentation process.
 Therefore, hard water and the addition of dried fruit are necessary for its development.

 How do I use water kefir crystals?

 Take a clean jar with a screw cap.
-Add sugar, table sugar, fructose as well as cane sugar are possible.
-Use between 40-60g / liter of sugar.
+Add sugar, caster sugar, fructose as well as cane sugar are possible.
+Use between 40-60g sugar/ liter.

 Let the crystals slide into the glass, add a small handful of dried fruit and lemon juice.
 Put the lid on and off you go.

 Try after 24 hours.
 The drink can be a little sweeter than you ultimately want it to be.
-If it's still too cute for you, leave it for another day.
+If it's still too sweet for you, leave it for another day.

-The duration of fermentation depends heavily on the following factors:
+The duration of fermentation depends mainly on the following factors:

 - how active is your culture (i.e. crystals that have already successfully fermented on a regular basis)